Sudanese civil war (2023–present): Continued fighting in Khartoum

-As June began, Khartoum witnessed tank battles resulting in casualties.
+As June began, tanks were deployed in battle in Khartoum.
 The RSF took control of several important cultural and government buildings, including the National Museum of Sudan and the Yarmouk Military Industrial Complex.
 Acute food insecurity affected a significant portion of Sudan's population.

-By July, al-Burhan was still trapped at the Army Headquarters and unable to leave, and to break him out the SAF elected to send a column of troops to lift the siege of the base.
-This force was ambushed by the RSF and defeated, with the paramilitary claiming it had killed hundreds of soldiers and captured 90 vehicles, along with the column's commander.

-In response to the escalating violence in Khartoum, the SAF increased the intensity of their airstrikes and artillery bombardment, leading to heightened civilian casualties often numbering in the dozens per strike.
-Shelling by the RSF also increased in intensity, leading to many civilian casualties in turn.
+By July, al-Burhan was still trapped at Army Headquarters, and SAF sent a relief column of troops, which was ambushed and defeated, with RSF claiming it had killed hundreds of soldiers and captured 90 vehicles, along with the column's commander.
+SAF increased the intensity of their airstrikes and artillery bombardment, often killing dozens of civilians in each strike.
+RSF shelling also intensified, with many civilian casualties.

-Heavy fighting continued in Khartoum throughout August, with clashes breaking out across the city.
-The RSF laid siege to the SAF's Armoured Corps base, breaching its defences and taking control of surrounding neighbourhoods.
-The SAF also made offensives, with the RSF-controlled Republican Palace and Yarmouk Complex coming under SAF air bombardment.
-An offensive was launched against Yarmouk, but this was beaten back after the RSF shipped in reinforcements.
-One of the few remaining bridges between Khartoum and Khartoum North was also destroyed by the SAF, in an attempt to deny the RSF freedom of movement.
+Heavy fighting continued through August across Khartoum.
+RSF laid siege to SAF's Armoured Corps base, breaching its defences and taking control of surrounding neighbourhoods.
+SAF also made offensives, with the RSF-controlled Republican Palace and Yarmouk Complex coming under SAF air bombardment.
+An offensive was launched against Yarmouk, but this was beaten back by RSF reinforcements.
+One of the few remaining bridges between Khartoum and Khartoum North was also destroyed by SAF to impede RSF maneuvers.

-On 24 August an SAF operation successfully rescued al-Burhan from his besieged base at the Army Headquarters, allowing him to head to Port Sudan and hold a cabinet meeting there.
+On 24 August an SAF operation successfully rescued al-Burhan from his besieged Army Headquarters, allowing him to head to Port Sudan and hold a cabinet meeting there.

 Diplomatic efforts

-Ceasefires between the warring parties were announced but often violated, leading to further clashes.
-The SAF and RSF engaged in mutual blame for incidents, while the Sudanese government took action against international envoys.
-The Saudi embassy in Khartoum was attacked and evacuations from an orphanage were carried out amid the chaos.
-Amidst the turmoil, Sudan faced diplomatic strains with Egypt, leading to challenges for Sudanese refugees seeking entry.
+Ceasefires between the warring parties were announced but often violated, with SAF and RSF blaming each other, while the Sudanese government took action against international envoys.
+The Saudi embassy in Khartoum was attacked and an orphanage was evacuated amid the chaos.
+Sudan faced diplomatic strains with Egypt, causing difficulty for Sudanese refugees seeking entry.

-With al-Burhan out of Khartoum for the first time since the start of the war, he was able to fly to Egypt and hold a meeting with the Egyptian President Abdel Fattah al-Sisi.
-Following this visit al-Burhan went on a tour of numerous countries, heading to South Sudan, Qatar, Eritrea, Turkey, and Uganda.
-He then proceeded to New York City as head of the Sudanese delegation to the 78th United Nations General Assembly, where he urged the international community to declare the RSF a terrorist organization.
+Al-Burhan, free for the first time since the start of the war, flew to Egypt to meet president Abdel Fattah al-Sisi.
+Al-Burhan then made a tour of numerous countries, heading to South Sudan, Qatar, Eritrea, Turkey, and Uganda.
+He proceeded to New York as head of the Sudanese delegation to the 78th United Nations General Assembly, where he urged the international community to declare the RSF a terrorist organization.